 Keep it current.
-Update your list regularly and include significant purchases (e.g. new furniture, additions, remodeling) while the details are fresh in your mind.
-If you get rid of something, simply pull up your inventory and delete or cross out that item.
+Be sure to update your list regularly and include significant new purchases while the details are fresh in your mind.
+And. should you get rid of something, simply pull up your inventory and delete or cross out that item.
 Regular maintenance is key to ensuring your home inventory is working for you!